MauriceOkumu/Fairygame/README.md

 ### ` yarn backtest`
 Will run the db and model tests

-Make sure monodb is up and running in local for API intergration
+Make sure mongodb is up and running in local for API intergration